 Jones & Paolucci (1999, p.
-9) suggest that 'assessment of learning outcomes provides the major feedback mechanism' and that it 'is critical in evaluating the instructional system and its effectiveness.
-The information that is collected as evidence of learning achievement will depend on the nature of competency being measured'.
-These consist of 'cognitive tests (measurement of intellectual skills), performance tests (measurement of capability) and attitudinal tests (measurement of disposition and perspective)'.

-Bloom's (1956) taxonomy of learning in the cognitive domain provides part of an essential framework for understanding desirable educational objectives and skills and the processes necessary to achieve them.
-The hierarchy of learning outcomes for this domain is:
+9) suggest that assessment of learning outcomes 'is critical in evaluating the instructional system and its effectiveness and consist of 'cognitive tests (measurement of intellectual skills), performance tests (measurement of capability) and attitudinal tests (measurement of disposition and perspective)'.
+Bloom's (1956) taxonomy of learning in the cognitive domain provides part of an essential framework for understanding desirable educational objectives and skills and comprise: